-According to the National Blood Clot Alliance, “most birth control pills do increase a woman’s chance of developing a blood clot by about three to four times.”
-They report that 1 in 1,000 women on hormonal contraceptives will suffer from a blood clot.
+According to the National Blood Clot Alliance, “The use of birth control pills with estrogen increases a woman’s risk for blood clots three-fold, and some of the newer birth control pills women use are now recognized to pose a risk two-times greater than older birth control pills.”
+They report that 1 in 300 women on hormonal contraceptives will suffer from a blood clot.
 Certain types of hormonal contraceptives have higher risks than others, such as the patch, vaginal ring (Nuvaring), combination hormonal birth control pills that contain the progestin called desogestrel, and those that contain the progestin called drospirenone (found in pills such as YAZ or Yasmin).

 The Pill Contributes to Nutrient Deficiencies.
 Oral contraceptives can deplete the body of essential nutrients, vitamins and minerals.
 B vitamins and other essentials such as selenium, magnesium, phosphorus and zinc can take a significant nose-dive with continuous use of the Pill.
 Other minerals and nutrient imbalances may lead to a variety of health issues, including fatigue, depression, PMS, insomnia, headaches, hypertension, and many others.
 Women who take the pill have been shown to have lower levels of vitamin B6, B12, and folate compared to women who do not take the pill.
 Some research shows that low levels of B6 in women using oral contraceptives may play a role in the increased risk of blood clots.